ritbuddies/dumbVisualizer/README.md

 3. User can see previously created reports on existing datasets, they can choose to create new reports or even upload new datasets.
 Sharing of the charts/reports becomes easy in organizations since dumbVisualizer does data retrieval and chart preparation.

-## How we built it?
-We have a client-server model.
-We have hosted our RESTful API on the server and we are providing clients with RESTful client utility.
-Based on user selection it fetches required report details from the rest API and plots different charts or graphs using google charts API.
-We are using MongoDB to store the data and mongo-connectors for data extraction using java.

 ## Built With
 Java, Spring MVC, Gradle, MongoDB, Java-Swings, jersey-framework